maxjiang216/maxjiang216.github.io/_posts/2024-09-01-gpt-debate.md

 Ladies and gentlemen, esteemed colleagues,

-The resolution before us is whether the apparent fine-tuning of the universe is a good reason to believe in theism.
+The resolution before us is whether the apparent fine-tuning of the universe is a compelling reason to believe in theism.
 I stand firmly in the affirmative.

 First, let's clarify what we mean by "fine-tuning."
 This refers to the observation that the constants and quantities of the universe are within extremely narrow ranges that allow for the existence of life.
 These include the gravitational constant, the cosmological constant, and the ratio of the electromagnetic force to the gravitational force, among others.
 If any of these were even slightly different, the universe as we know it would not exist—there would be no stars, no planets, no life.